tim-harding/tim-harding.github.io/src/blog/annas-archive/index.md

 Taken together, mipmapping and tiling greatly reduce the data being sent down on initial load.
 At first we only send down a few tiles for the fully zoomed-out viewport.
 As the user zooms and pans around, we request more tiles based on what's onscreen.

 Since the user will inspect individual ISBNs, using a lossy image format for the biggest mipmap level wasn't an option, so I serve PNGs instead.
 Still, since each ISBN is a boolean value of whether it's present or not, I was able to use single-bit color channels in PNG to serve essentially just compressed 2D bitmaps.
 How well this compresses varies, with the sparsest tiles taking just 220 bytes and most fitting under 5 kilobytes, which isn't bad for relatively high-entropy data.

+## Space-filling curves

+One of requested visualization features was to offer multiple spatial layouts for the ISBNs.
+One would lay them out line-by-line, while another would arrange them for spatial locality of related ISBN ranges using something like a [Hilbert curve](https://youtu.be/3s7h2MHQtxc?si=Ws_UxVacn_s3AkrV&t=237).

+Hilbert curves are straightforward, but they wouldn't quite work in this case since the ISBN range can't be factored into a perfect square.
+Instead, I implemented an alternative curve that works for any dimensions, using a [pen and paper sketch](https://lutanho.net/pic2html/draw_sfc.html) as my guide.
+Dear reader, this absolutely broke my brain and took me the better part of three days to get working.

+I _should_ have just padded the data and used a Hilbert curve.
+I was concerned that handling different viewport shapes and sizes would make the rendering and data loading more complex.
+In hindsight, it would have been much, much simpler, but I certainly didn't anticipate the difficulty of the route I actually took.
+The linked illustation I went off offers virtually no explanation of how the pieces fit together or why it works the way it does.
+I wound up having to reverse-engineer the technique from first principles after tying my brain into knots over all the edge cases.

+As I learned from other submissions after the fact, [Gilbert Curves](https://github.com/jakubcerveny/gilbert?tab=readme-ov-file) would have been better-looking and easier.
+This algorithm builds on the one I used, greatly reducing the amount of cases to handle and choosing more aesthetic paths as a result.
+Although I'm kicking myself for the amount of time I spent on this, I'm glad to know about this alternative for future projects.